EyasuTeshome/shifttracker/job-search/peer-interview-practice/articles/common_issues_during_interviews_behavioral.md

 Employers are looking for individuals who are proactive, engaged, and have a clear understanding of the role they are applying for.

-To overcome this issue, be sure to be **energised** when you start the interview.
-During you should show **enthusiasm** and **curiosity** by asking questions yourself and try your best to make the interview feel like a dialoguee.
+To overcome this issue, be sure to be **energized** when you start the interview.
+Once it starts, you should show **enthusiasm** and **curiosity** by asking questions yourself and trying your best to make the interview feel like a dialogue.

 - [How to Show Enthusiasm in an Interview: 6 Ways](https://careersidekick.com/show-enthusiasm-interview/)